Translate

 Ancestral Knowledge, Contemporary Language

-Kngwarreye’s art is deeply rooted in her intimate relationship with her land and culture.
-As a member of the Anmatyerre language group, she was a custodian of sacred knowledge, ceremonies, and Dreaming stories, ancestral narratives that encode spiritual, environmental, and historical knowledge.
-Her paintings reflect these stories, embodying a symbiotic relationship between the land, its people, and its spirits.
+Kngwarreye’s art emerges from an intimate relationship with land and culture.
+A member of the Anmatyerre language group, she was custodian of sacred ceremonies and Dreaming stories, ancestral narratives that encode spiritual, environmental, and historical knowledge.
+Her paintings embody this bond, mapping a symbiotic relationship between Country, people, and spirit.

 Emily Kame Kngwarreye — Mourning Story